-Steph is 51, lives with her partner in Kent, she works full time in an accounts office for a local manufacturing company, and she adores her job as it gives her purpose, confidence and enjoyment.
+Steph is 51 and lives with her partner in Kent.
+She works full time in an accounts office for a local manufacturing company.
+She adores her job as it gives her purpose, confidence and enjoyment.

-Following suffering pain in her knees for a number of years she was diagnosed with Osteoarthritis in 2013 and had a subsequent diagnosis of Rheumatoid arthritis in September 2014, this has result in significant pain on mobility, reduced range of movement and joint stiffness, especially first thing in the mornings.
-Steph stated she has limited strength in her joints, including her knees and upper limb.
+Following suffering pain in her knees for a number of years she was diagnosed with Osteoarthritis in 2013 and had a subsequent diagnosis of Rheumatoid arthritis in September 2014.
+This has result in significant pain on mobility, reduced range of movement and joint stiffness, especially first thing in the mornings.
+Steph stated she has limited strength in her joints, including her knees and upper limbs.

-Steph is adamant she wants to continue to live a fulfilling life by managing her medical conditions, to enable her to continue to work, have a fulfilling leisure time and to maintain her dignity, her specific goals are,
+Steph is adamant she wants to continue to live a fulfilling life by managing her medical conditions.
+To enable her to continue to work, have fulfilling leisure time and to maintain her dignity, her specific goals are;

-In addition to the client goals the OT intervention needed to meet the long-term needs of,
+In addition to the client goals OT intervention needed to focus on health promotion and self management to meet the long term needs of,

 There is one bathroom, it comprises of a standard acrylic bath (1700mm by 700mm), close coupled toilet, shower cubicle and a pedestal wash hand basin.
 There is ample circulation space and clear access to the bath.